LDAWG-a11y/a11yWebApp/src/guides/access-keys-or-accesskeys.md

 * The accesskey may conflict with short cut keys within the AT or the browser and stop important functionality being accessed
 * Using the accesskeys can be more difficult that normal typing often requiring  greater dexterity

+## Alternatives

+JavaScript can be used as an alternative because it is able to detect key presses, or a combination of key presses

 ## Wrapping up

 Good usability allows the website design to provide flexibility, and user controls will help make a website accessible, and while there are always going to be trade-offs, this will enable the adjustment of the interface to match users’ requirements, and work with their accessibility settings, assistive technology, and adaptive strategies.